day8/re-frame/README.md

 But apps involve much more than V. Where does the control logic go?
 How is state stored & manipulated? etc.

-We read up on [Flux], [Pedestal App],
+We read up on [Pedestal App], [Flux],
-[Hoplon], [Om], [Elm], etc and re-frame is the architecture that emerged.
+[Hoplon], [Om], early [Elm], etc and re-frame is the architecture that emerged.
+Since that time we have kept a close eye on developments like Elm Architecture, Om.Next, BEST, Cycle.js, etc.  They have taught us much.

-re-frame does have M, V, and C parts but they aren't objects, they are pure functions (or pure data), and they are wired together via reactive data flows.
+re-frame does have M, V, and C parts but they aren't objects, they are pure functions (or pure data), and they are wired together via data flows.
 It is sufficiently different in nature from (traditional, Smalltalk) MVC that calling it MVC would be confusing.
 I'd love an alternative.